 And when we were done with that, we were off to the races!
 Let’s take a look now at how HMA functions on a day-to-day basis.

-The first thing we noticed when we fired up Hide My Ass for the first time was that we were given a quick tutorial.
+The first thing we noticed when we fired up HMA for the first time was that we were given a quick tutorial.
 We always love to see this, and HMA’s introductory walk-through is a great way to help folks who may have never used a VPN in their lives get their feet wet.
 It’s not super in-depth, but it does show you how to connect and where all the critical features are.
 Bonus points for HMA here.

 But there are a few other features available that we found pretty handy in our day-to-day operations.
 For one, you can shuffle the IP address you’re connecting through if you’re having trouble getting things to load.
 This is helpful since you get to avoid disconnecting from the VPN and manually selecting another server.